rabbitmq/rabbitmq-website/site/streams.md

 Streams are typically more light-weight than mirrored and quorum queues.

 All data is stored on disk with only unwritten data stored in memory.

+## <a id="resource-use" class="anchor" href="#offset-tracking">Offset Tracking</a>

+When using the broker provided offset tracking features (currently only available when using the [Stream plugin](/stream.html) offsets are persisted in the stream itself as non-message data.
+This means that as offset persistence is requested the stream will grow on disk by some small amount per offset persistence request.